THU-KEG/Entity_Alignment_Papers/README.md

 # Entity Alignment Papers

-This is a repo listing some must-read papers on Entity Alignment published in recent years, contributed by [Chengjiang Li](https://github.com/iamlockelightning) and [Zequn Sun](https://github.com/sunzequn).
+This is a repo listing some must-read papers on Entity Alignment published in recent years, mainly contributed by [Chengjiang Li](https://github.com/iamlockelightning) and [Zequn Sun](https://github.com/sunzequn).